Computing the multilinear factors of lacunary polynomials without heights: Factoring lacunary polynomials

 \subsection{Factorization in other fields of characteristic zero}

 We have given algorithms to compute the multilinear factors of multivariate polynomials over number fields.
 Nevertheless, the Gap Theorems these algorithms are based on are valid over any field of characteristic zero.
-This means that we actually give a reduction algorithm from the problem of computing multilinear factors of lacunary polynomials to the two problems of computing linear factors of univariate polynomials on the one hand, and multilinear factors of low-degree polynomials on the other hand.
-And this algorithm is valid over any field of characteristic zero.
-In other words, as soon as there exist algorithms for these two latter problems over some field $\KK$, our reduction yields an algorithm for the former problem as well.
-The complexity of the new algorithm is then polynomial in the complexity of the two other algorithms.

-To the best of our knowledge, the only fields for which polynomial-time algorithms for both problems are known are number fields.
-More precisely, the only known algorithm to compute linear factors of univariate lacunary polynomials is Lenstra's algorithm, working over number fields.
-But there exist several other fields for which low-degree factorization algorithms are known.

-Let us first consider the algebraic closure $\Qbar$ of the field of rational numbers.
-Given a polynomial $P$ with coefficients in a number field $\KK$, one can seek factors of $P$ with coefficients in $\Qbar$.
-This so-called \emph{absolute factorization} can be computed in time polynomial in the degree of the input polynomial~\cite{CheGa05}, see also~\cite{CheLe07}.
-Therefore, our algorithms can be extended to the computation of multilinear factors with at least three monomials over $\Qbar$ of multivariate lacunary polynomials.
-Note that since the absolute factorization of a univariate polynomial of degree $d$ consists in $d$ linear polynomials, it cannot be computed in time polynomial in the lacunary representation of the polynomial.
-Therefore, binomial factors over $\Qbar$ cannot be computed in polynomial-time either.

-For other fields of characteristic zero, our algorithms can also be used to compute the multilinear factors with at least three monomials.
-This includes approximate factors with complex coefficients~\cite{KaMaZheLi08}, factors over a $p$-adic field~\cite{Chi94}, and factors over fields with parameters~\cite{Aya06,Aya11}.
+We can thus state our results in a more general form.
+Our algorithms are actually \emph{reductions} from the multivariate lacunary factorization problem to the univariate lacunary case on the one hand, and the multivariate low-degree case on the other hand.
+Such kind of reductions is fairly classical in polynomial factorization, see for instance \citep{Kal85}.